Help

 • Rename Loop: Allows the user to change a Record Loop’s name.

-• Mute Loop: Enables the user to mute the record loop while recording or while playing and recording.
+• Mute Loop (Unmute): Enables the user to mute the record loop while recording or while playing and recording.

 • Lock Loop: Enables users to lock a record loop; audio only, MIDI only, or both.